The latest chapter in a series of articles looking back at each campaign from the Crucible era.

 Doherty, edged the tie 9-7 to claim silverware in a ranking event for the first time in his career, quickly underlining his pedigree after being promoted to the tour on the back of a glittering amateur spell in which he secured a rare IBSF World Championship and World Under-21 Championship double.

-Soon after, Dave Harold overcame Darren Morgan to lift the Asian Open title, and while neither player would feature too regularly at the business end of tournaments it did serve to remind the higher echelons that a younger, hungry breed was beginning to come through.
+Soon after, Dave Harold overcame Darren Morgan to lift the Asian Open title, and while neither player would feature too regularly at the business end of tournaments it did serve to remind the higher echelons that a hungry young breed was beginning to come through.

 Still, the seven other ranking event trophies from the 1992/93 snooker season all ended up in the hands of the familiar foursome.